Chromatography: History

-The method was developed by botanist Mikhail Tsvet in 1901–1905 in universities of Kazan and Warsaw.
+The method was developed by botanist Mikhail Tsvet in 1901–1905 in the universities of Kazan and Warsaw.
 He developed the technique and coined the term chromatography in the first decade of the 20th century, primarily for the separation of plant pigments such as chlorophyll, carotenes, and xanthophylls.
 Since these components separate in bands of different colors (green, orange, and yellow, respectively) they directly inspired the name of the technique.
 New types of chromatography developed during the 1930s and 1940s made the technique useful for many separation processes.

 Chromatography technique developed substantially as a result of the work of Archer John Porter Martin and Richard Laurence Millington Synge during the 1940s and 1950s, for which they won the 1952 Nobel Prize in Chemistry.
 They established the principles and basic techniques of partition chromatography, and their work encouraged the rapid development of several chromatographic methods: paper chromatography, gas chromatography, and what would become known as high-performance liquid chromatography.
 Since then, the technology has advanced rapidly.
 Researchers found that the main principles of Tsvet's chromatography could be applied in many different ways, resulting in the different varieties of chromatography described below.
 Advances are continually improving the technical performance of chromatography, allowing the separation of increasingly similar molecules.